Kong/docs.konghq.com/app/deck/guides/ci-driven-configuration.md

 ## Configuration as code

-decK can be, rather should be, used in a CI pipeline to push out configuration Kong.
+decK can be, or rather should be, used in a CI pipeline to push out configuration Kong.

-It is advisable to store configuration of Kong in a Git (or any other Version Control System (VCS)) and then perform Git-ops on Kong's configuration:
+It is advisable to store configuration of Kong in a Git repository (or any other Version Control System, or VCS) and then perform GitOps on Kong's configuration:

 - Any time a change needs to be performed, ask the developer to open a Pull or Merge Request, which can be reviewed by other humans.